bitsmist/bitsmist-js_v1/README.md

 # BitsmistJS

-BitsmistJS is a Web Component based javascript framework for ordinary average guys, not for geeks.
+BitsmistJS is a Web Components based javascript framework for ordinary average guys, not for geeks.
 BitsmistJS uses standard technologies.
 Does not use bleeding edge high performance super extra ultra special technologies.

 BitsmistJS is

-- Web Component based.
+- Web Components based.
   - You make custom tags, and put them in html.
   - You can start small by replacing a part of web page with your custom tag.
 - Event driven.